 Students also have access to Animation Lodge and they may participate in Project Bluelight.
 Students at The Lodge collaborate on group projects, network, and build their portfolios.
 Bluelight provides hands-on experience in motion picture production to all interested students.

-Graduates of Jarvis College of Computing and Digital Media at DePaul University have been hired in at DreamWorks Animation, LAIKA Studios, Warner Bros.
+Graduates of Jarvis College of Computing and Digital Media at DePaul University have been hired at DreamWorks Animation, LAIKA Studios, Warner Bros.
 Animation, Blizzard Entertainment, BioWare, Nickelodeon Animation Studios, ShadowMachine, Walt Disney Animation Studios, Electronic Arts (EA), Cartoon Network, Iron Galaxy Studios, and The Mill, among others.

 DePaul University is accredited by the Higher Learning Commission (HLC).
 With 21,670 students, more than 300 programs, two campuses, and 10 academic colleges, DePaul University is the largest Catholic university in the United States.
 Founded in 1898, DePaul is also America’s 13th-largest private, not-for-profit university, and the largest private, not-for-profit college in the Midwest.